-Long Distance Anglo-Scottish trains are also of considerably higher quality and have a much higher seating capacity than ScotRail inter-city trains and can much better cope with significant peak demands.
-A switch to lower capacity and less attractive rolling stock could therefore encourage a shift from rail to car travel.
+Long Distance Anglo-Scottish trains are also of considerably higher quality and have a much higher seating capacity than ScotRail inter-city trains and can much better cope with significant peak demands (in particular on Fridays out of Aberdeen)

 It must be doubtful if the 'north-of-Edinburgh' elements of the current East Coast and Cross Country franchises actually make a profit so the financial benefits of these services (i.e. North and West of Edinburgh) transferring to ScotRail must be questionable.